 Last December, my friend surprised me with an entry to the Denver Colfax Half-Marathon.
 I had just reached my goal of 100 miles in one year, and was ecstatic for a new challenge.
 Visions of crossing the finish line to hundreds of cheering people and wearing a race medal danced in my head.

 Unfortunately, the excitement quickly faded.
 You see, up to that point, the farthest I had ever run was 3 miles.
 A half-marathon is 13.1 miles.
 Fear and anxiety sank in.
 I even tried to think of an excuse to get out of the race.

-Luckily, I went through with it and 4 grueling months later, I completed my first half-marathon.
+Luckily, I stuck with it and 4 grueling months later, I completed my first half-marathon.
 I finished in 01:48:12 with a pace of 8:15.
-It was an extraordinary experience, one which I'll never forget.
-Here is a recap of my half-marathon.
+It was an extraordinary experience.
+Here is the recap of my half-marathon.

 The weather conditions couldn't have been any better: grey, overcast, and 55 degrees.
 Morale was high, and people everywhere were laughing, taking pictures, and doing warm up jogs.
 With the lively music playing all around, it easily could have been mistaken for a Woodstock concert.

 My nerves were surprisingly calm.
 I was running on 3 hours of sleep, a Clif energy bar, and a banana.
 I don't remember saying or doing much.
 Just a couple high-fives to my team and it was time for business.

 With thirty minutes to go, they steered us into our respected corrals.
 I was in Group D which, judging by the pace groups around me, looked to be the 9:15 minute/mile group.
 This was good by me, since I was on a mission and didn't want anyone in my way.